vgurianov/srt/docs/index.md

 2.5. mms.graths module
 It is output data to graphics

+## 3. Experiments
-3. Getting Started
+3.1.
+Getting Started
 Install and execute.

-4. Experiments
-3.1.
+3.2.
 The time dilation (experiment1 module)
-3.2.
+3.3.
 The Lorentz Contraction
-3.3.
-Velosety versus momentum (experiment2 module)
 3.4.
-Energy versus momentum (experiment2 module)
+Velosety versus momentum (experiment2 module) and Energy versus momentum (experiment2 module)

-5. Usege and